astrapi69/fury-extensions/README.md

 ## License

-The source code comes under the liberal MIT License, making java-library-template great for all types of applications.
+The source code comes under the liberal MIT License, making fury-extensions great for all types of applications.

 ## Import dependencies to your project